-So while this method is simple, it is certainly not the most effective or accurate one.
+So, while the manual method is simple, it may not be the most efficient or accurate approach to tracking event attendance.

 2. The digital approach

-Digital methods are more accurate than their manual counterparts.
+Digital methods, in contrast, often provide a more accurate and efficient approach to conference attendance tracking.
 They are usually faster and help you keep guests from waiting in queues to enter the event.

 And one of the most effective ways to do it is via event tickets.
 Yes, you read that right.